kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 	I. Acute viral sialadenitis
 	J. Frey syndrome
 	K. Mikulicz syndrome

+For each of the following scenarios, choose the most appropriate diagnosis from the list above.

 ### Q105
 A 47-year-old man presents with a 6-month history of a slowly growing, smooth lesion in the right parotid.
 All facial movements are normal.